Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 I'm particularly interested in Professor Montgomery Alan's research, about the analysis of clickstream data.
 Since I'm in charge with the development of marketing activities, I'd like to know how to predict consumers' browsing patterns and conversion rates in this way.

 I also appreciate the diverse backgrounds of the students, including business, management, engineering and so on.
-This variety can bring different perspectives and ideas, benefiting my personal growth and career development.
+This variety can bring different perspectives and ideas, benefiting my personal growth.

 In summary, the interdisciplinary curriculum and diverse environment provided by ECIC, are exactly what I need to advance my career.